xaynetwork/xayn_ai/README.md

 cargo install --version 2.3.0 cargo-ndk
 ```

-### Ios
+### iOS
-To build for Ios the following targets are needed:
+To build for iOS the following targets are needed:
 ```
 rustup target add \
   aarch64-apple-ios \